Improx/ModifiedValues/README.md

 Speed.UpdateEveryTime = true;
 ```

 A modifier uses either its `OperationCompound` (takes one input) operation or `OperationNonCompound` operation (takes two inputs).
-The difference is that if multiple compound modifiers have the same priority and layer, and are thus all in effect, will stack multiplicatively.
+The difference is that if multiple compound modifiers have the same priority and layer, and are thus all in effect, they will stack multiplicatively.
 Non-compound operations, on the other hand, are designed to stack additively.
 The second input in a non-compound operation is the value at the layer's beginning, before any other operations were applied.
 Out of the ready modifying methods, `AddFraction` is a non-compound operation:

 ```C#
 Speed.AddFraction(0.2f);